-In Vitro Fertilization is the union of the ovule and sperm in the laboratory, outside the mother’s womb.
-It is applied in cases where artificial insemination has proved ineffective in achieving pregnancy.
+In Vitro Fertilizationis combing egg and sperm in the laboratory, outside the mother’s womb.
+It is used in cases where artificial insemination has proved ineffective in achieving pregnancy.

 Fertilization can occur by conventional IVF or by ICSI (Intracytoplasmic Sperm Injection).

 Who is it for?

 - Patients in whom simpler previous treatments have failed, such as artificial insemination.

 - Women with damaged or absence of fallopian tubes.

 - Cases of severe endometriosis.

 - Women with low egg quality.

 - Couples where the male partner shows low quality semen in a sperm analysis